Vaishaal/blog/_posts/2016-7-13-matrix-inequality.markdown

 to a "better" space.

 Let $\Phi$ be a featurization function, that will "lift" our data.
-I've heard neural networks work well for this task, so I'll let $\Phi$ be a convolutional neural net
+I've heard neural networks work well for this task, so I'll let $\Phi$ be a convolutional neural net (cnn)

-I'm lazy so I don't have time to add a lot of layers, so it'll be a one layer conv net, and pool to 2 x 2.
+I'm lazy so I don't have time to add a lot of layers, so it'll be a one layer CNN.

 Furthermore I'm really lazy so I'm not going to train the network.
 So $\Phi$ is a *random*, *single layer* convolutional neural network.

-The network will use $6 x 6$ patches, $1024$ filters, a cosine nonlinearity and average pool to 2 x 2 for an output dimension of $4096$.
+Specifically I used a network with $6 x 6$ patches, $1024$ filters, a cosine nonlinearity and a average pooler to $2 x 2$.
+This will make the output dimension $4096$

 #### How did it do?